core-wg/yang-cbor/draft-ietf-core-sid.md

 For a YANG module approved for publication as an RFC, a ".sid" file SHOULD be included in the Internet-Draft as a source code block.

 This ".sid" file is to be extracted by IANA/the expert reviewer and put into the YANG SID Registry ({{ietf-sid-registry}}) along with the YANG module.

 The ".sid" file MUST NOT be published as part of the RFC: the IANA Registry is authoritative and a link is to be inserted in the RFC.

+A published ".sid" file should containly only schema-node allocations with a stable status.

 ### Initial contents of the registry {#ietf-iana-sid-range-initial-contents}